cibseven-community-hub/cibseven-keycloak/examples/sso-kubernetes/README.md

     ports:
       - "9001:8443"
       - "9000:8080"
-    command:
+    command: ["start-dev", "--features=admin-fine-grained-authz"]
-      - start-dev
-      - --features admin-fine-grained-authz
 ```

 The image ``gunnaraccso/keycloak.server`` has been derived from the original ``quay.io/keycloak/keycloak`` docker image.
 It additionally includes a basic test setup matching the test configuration of this project.
 The image exists only for demonstration purposes.
 Do not use in production.
 For original Keycloak docker images see [Keycloak Docker images](https://quay.io/repository/keycloak/keycloak?tab=tags&tag=latest).

 The only thing you have to adapt for local tests is the **Redirect URI** of the Camunda Identity Service Client.
-Login at the [Keycloak Admin Console](https://localhost:9001/auth/admin/master/console/#/) using user/password as configured above and add ``http://localhost:8080/camunda/*`` as Valid Redirect URI configuration to the Camunda Identity Service client:
+Login at the [Keycloak Admin Console](https://localhost:9001/auth/admin/master/console/#/) using user/password as configured above and add ``http://localhost:8080/camunda/*``, ``http://localhost:8080/webapp/sso-login.html`` and ``http://localhost:8080/login/*`` as Valid Redirect URI configuration to the Camunda Identity Service client:

 ![Keycloak-RedirectURI](docs/Keycloak-RedirectURI.PNG)